jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 The `DisableWebFlag` action looks just like this but sets the `active` flag to `false`.
 I won't repeat it here.

-The Spring configuration for the action is similarly short:
+The Spring configuration for the action is similarly short.
+It goes in service-context.xml:

     <bean id="enable-web-flag" class="com.someco.action.executer.EnableWebFlag" parent="set-web-flag">
         <property name="publicAction">